3kh0/ext-remover/README.md

 # EXT-REMOVER
 This is a curated list of exploits for ChromeOS.
 It started with LTBEEF, and now there is more!
 Many of these exploits can destory your computer if used inproperly.
 So PLEASE PLEASE make sure you follow these instructions very carefully!
+If you need help ask it <a href="https://github.com/3kh0/ext-remover/discussions">here</a>

 **ATTENTION ALL SYS ADMINS!!!**